 As mentioned previously, it is always important to confirm a positive test result in a clinically healthy animal as no test is completely accurate all of the time.
-It is also important to realize that a positive FeLV or FIV test result means only that your cat has viral infection, not necessarily viral associated disease, and that infected cats may remain symptom free for years.
+It is also important to realize that a positive FeLV test result means only that your cat has viral infection, not necessarily viral associated disease, and that infected cats may remain symptom free for years.

 What if I choose not to test for FeLV or FIV at this time, but vaccinate my cat for these diseases?
 Will this have any impact on future viral testing?

 FeLV vaccination will not have any influence on future FeLV testing as FeLV tests look for a specific antigen (viral protein) that is only found when the virus is present.